matthue-lee/feature-release-marketing/outputs/launch_brief.md

-### Launch Brief for Document Compare Feature
+### Launch Brief: Document Compare Feature

 #### 1. Executive Summary
-The Document Compare feature is designed to streamline the review process for legal documents by providing users with instant visibility into changes between versions.
-This native tool enhances efficiency for founders and executives, allowing them to focus on critical content rather than tedious manual comparisons.
+The Document Compare feature is designed to streamline the review process for legal documents, enabling users to quickly identify changes between versions.
+By providing a native diff engine within Genie’s real-time editor, this feature addresses significant pain points for founders and executives who often struggle with tedious document comparisons.

 #### 2. Customer Insights
 - **Pain Points:**
-  - Manual scrolling between documents is time-consuming and frustrating (Source 1).
+  - Manual scrolling between documents is time-consuming and frustrating ("I hate manually scrolling between two Word docs").
-  - Difficulty in understanding changes without legal expertise (Source 1).
+  - Difficulty in understanding changes without legal expertise ("Redlines are a nightmare when you’re not a lawyer").
-  - Need for quick sharing of changes with co-founders or team members (Source 1).
+  - Need for quick sharing of changes with colleagues ("Sometimes I just need to share the changes with my cofounder quickly").

 - **Desired Outcomes:**
+  - Instant visibility of changes without needing to read everything again ("I just want to see what changed, not read everything again").
-  - Instant visibility of changes to save time and reduce errors (Source 4).
+  - A more efficient review process to save time and reduce reliance on legal counsel ("This would save me from begging our counsel to check every clause").
-  - Ability to share clear, unified redlines with stakeholders (Source 5).
-  - Increased frequency of document reviews to enhance operational efficiency (Source 3).

 #### 3. Product & Engineering Details
 - **Scope:**
-  - Native diff engine integrated into Genie’s real-time editor, allowing comparisons between Genie docs and external files (Source 2).
+  - Native diff engine built into Genie’s editor, allowing comparison of Genie docs and external files (DOCX, PDFs).
+  - Outputs include side-by-side and unified diff views.

 - **Status:**
-  - Currently in beta version 0.9, with ongoing improvements planned (Source 2).
+  - Currently in beta (Version 0.9).

 - **Differentiators:**
-  - Offers both side-by-side and unified diff views, which are exportable for easy sharing (Source 4).
-  - Built-in functionality without reliance on third-party plugins (Source 4).
+  - Integrated feature, not reliant on third-party plugins, enhancing user experience and trust.
+  - AI integration planned for future enhancements to summarize changes and flag risky clauses.

 - **Blockers:**
-  - Unreliable PDF extraction may hinder comparisons (Source 2).
-  - Performance issues with documents over 100 pages (Source 2).
+  - Unreliable PDF extraction and performance degradation with documents over 100 pages.
+  - False conflicts due to parallel edits, requiring improvements in locking mechanisms.

 #### 4. Messaging Pillars & Proof Points
-- **Time-Saving:** "Instant redlines, effortless review" allows users to focus on what matters most (Source 4).
+- **Time-Saving:** "Instant redlines, effortless review" allows users to focus on what matters.
-- **User-Friendly:** Designed for non-lawyers, making complex legal reviews accessible (Source 5).
-- **Trustworthy Outputs:** Deterministic diff outputs ensure legal reliability and auditability (Source 3).
+- **User Trust:** Deterministic output ensures legal reliability—"same input always = same output."
+- **Enhanced Collaboration:** Share clean, unified redlines easily, facilitating better communication with investors and counterparties.

 #### 5. Launch Risks / Open Questions
-- **Open Questions:**
-  - How will we address the PDF extraction reliability issue before launch?
-  - What strategies will be implemented to improve performance for larger documents?
-  - Should we include the "AI explain the diff" feature in the initial launch or position it as a future enhancement?
+- Reliability of PDF extraction and handling of large documents (>100 pages).
+- Clarity on how to position the upcoming AI features without cannibalizing existing products.
+- Confirmation of metrics for success post-launch (e.g., % of Pro Plan companies using Compare 2+ times per week).

 #### 6. Recommended Next Steps
 - **Marketing:**
-  - Develop launch content emphasizing time savings and ease of use.
+  - Develop launch content emphasizing time savings and user trust.
-  - Prepare educational materials to help users understand the feature's benefits.
+  - Prepare a blog post highlighting the feature and its benefits, including a "coming soon" note on AI enhancements.

 - **Product:**
-  - Prioritize resolving known issues related to PDF extraction and performance.
+  - Address known issues related to PDF extraction and performance.
-  - Finalize the implementation of the “AI explain the diff” feature for future updates.
+  - Finalize the user interface for the AI summary sidebar for future iterations.

 - **Engineering:**
-  - Continue testing the beta version to ensure stability and reliability.
-  - Monitor user feedback post-launch to identify additional improvements.
+  - Focus on improving the operational transform layer to reduce false conflicts.
+  - Ensure robust testing for performance at scale and reliability of outputs.

+This brief synthesizes insights from multiple sources, ensuring alignment across teams for a successful launch of the Document Compare feature.